Alexandria's founded by Alexander

 Heraclitus of Ephesus, an early Pre-Socratic philosopher who sought to identify the creation of the world (see: Sailing the Wine-Dark Sea.
 Why the Greeks Matter by Thomas Cahill)

 Protagoras of Abdera (c.
 485-415 BC) also stood out.
 After all, he was the first philosopher to promote subjectivity because everything was relative to individual interpretation.
 In simple words, man is the measure of all things.
 He was the greatest among the Sophists, i.e., rhetoric, politics, and logic teachers who made a living as private tutors to the youth of the upper classes, especially in Athens.
 He taught them how to speak well – hence, our word sophisticated.
-Unlike Socrates, he was accused of impiety, which in ancient Greece was punished by death.
+Unlike Socrates, he was accused of impiety, which, in ancient Greece, meant he was executed.
 At age 71, Protagoras decided to flee from Athens before he was put on trial.
 Sadly, he drowned before he reached Sicily

 All in all, this is a substantial baggage the young King of Macedonia took with him to the East!